 - Wire cooling rack

 - Wooden spoon or rubber scraper

-The skewer to create the hole in the ornaments can be any similar type of instrument, so long as it is thick enough to create an effective hole.
-A lollipop stick, ballpoint pen, plastic straw, screwdriver, chopstick or unsharpened pencil can work well.
+The skewer to create the hole in the ornaments can be any similar type of tool, so long as it is thick enough to create an effective hole.
+A lollipop stick, ballpoint pen, plastic straw, screwdriver, awl, chopstick, or unsharpened pencil can work well.

 04 of 12